JeongminFelixShin/amp-sample/README.md

-# amp-test
+# amp-sample
-Test app to use google AMP
+Sample app to use google AMP